 Sunflower oil can be easily degraded to toxic compounds while heating.
 Sunflower oil and Safflower oil are used for deep frying since the smoke point of sunflower oil is high when compared to other cooking oils.

 However, this could increase the toxic compounds while deep frying due to the high level of poly-unsaturated fat in sunflower oil (5).

 Although sunflower oil has some potential health benefits because of its biological properties, it causes side effects on health.

 Thus, sunflower oil may not healthier when compared to some other edible oil used for cooking, that is discussed in the below section.

 You can consider the following alternatives for sunflower oil to reduce the level of health risks caused by polyunsaturated fatty acid.

 - Coconut Oil is the best oil for cooking due to the level of its saturated fat.
 Many studies suggested that usage of Coconut Oil could increase the good cholesterol level.
 Coconut Oil with full of saturated fat and its good behaviour at high temperature are the major reasons to suggest Coconut oil for cooking.

 - The use of mustard oil is better for cooking when compared to the use of sunflower oil.
-A study identified that the use of mustard oil for cooking could reduce heart diseases up to 70%.
+A study identified that the use of mustard oil for cooking could reduce heart diseases by 70%.

-Although these oils can be considered as the alternatives for Sunflower Oil, I suggest to reduce any type of oil in your diet for healthy life.
+Although these oils can be considered as the alternatives for Sunflower Oil, I suggest reducing any type of oil in your diet for a healthy life.